Reainz/TDTU-Wallet/README.md

 - **Debt Tracking**: Monitor and manage debts and loans
 - **Goal Setting**: Set and track financial goals with progress visualization

-### 🎨 User Experience
-- Material Design UI components for modern, intuitive interface
-- Navigation drawer for easy access to all features
-- Dark theme support for comfortable viewing in low-light conditions
-- Customizable categories and accounts for personalized organization
-- Responsive design that adapts to different screen sizes
-- Smooth animations and transitions for better user experience

 ## Technology Stack

 ### Core Technologies